Home Renovation Permits Explained

 Inspections confirm that work meets safety and building standards before the project progresses to the next phase.

-• Ensures work meets safety and structural standards
+• Ensuring work meets safety and structural standards

-• Reduces risk of failed inspections or stop-work orders
+• Reducing risk of failed inspections or stop-work orders

-Unpermitted work can lead to fines, required tear-outs, delays in selling a home, or denied insurance claims.
+Unpermitted work can result in fines, required tear-outs, delays in selling a home, or denied insurance claims.

 How MDI Custom Homes Handles Renovation Permits